PRO-2684/doc_for/README.md

 The `doc_for_derive` crate provides a derive macro for the `DocFor` trait, which simply sets the `DOC` constant as the documentation comment of the type.

-Using this crate is zero-cost, as all the work is done at compile-time:
+Using these APIs is zero-cost, as all the work is done at compile-time:

 - When compiled, types that derive `DocFor` will have their documentation comments inlined as associated constants
 - Calls to `doc_for!` will be replaced with the value of the associated constant